Stoke Newington railway station

-Stoke Newington is a London Overground station on the Lea Valley lines, serving the Stoke Newington area of the London Borough of Hackney.
+Stoke Newington is a station on the Weaver line of the London Overground, serving the Stoke Newington area of the London Borough of Hackney.
 It is 4 mi 16 chain down the line from London Liverpool Street and is situated between Rectory Road and Stamford Hill.
-Its three-letter station code is SKW and it is in Travelcard zone 2.
+Its three-letter station code is SKW and it is in London fare zone 2.

-The station is on the Seven Sisters branch of the Lea Valley Lines, with services out of Liverpool Street running to either Cheshunt or Enfield Town in the north.

 A smoked glass/steel-framed ticket office was built in the early 1980s to replace the original ticket hall on the same site.
 The platforms are located in a narrow cutting and are accessed by uncovered concrete staircases also installed at this time.

-In 2015 the station transferred to London Overground operation and was added to the Tube map.
+In May 2015 the station transferred to London Overground operation and was added to the Tube map.

 Services

-Trains are operated by London Overground.